IEEE 802.1AE: Details

 The IEEE 802.1AE (MACsec) standard specifies a set of protocols to meet the security requirements for protecting data traversing Ethernet LANs.

-MACsec allows unauthorised LAN connections to be identified and excluded from communication within the network.
+MACsec allows unauthorized LAN connections to be identified and excluded from communication within the network.
 In common with IPsec and TLS, MACsec defines a security infrastructure to provide data confidentiality, data integrity and data origin authentication.

-By assuring that a frame comes from the station that claimed to send it, MACSec can mitigate attacks on Layer 2 protocols.
+By assuring that a frame comes from the station that claimed to have sent it, MACSec can mitigate attacks on Layer 2 protocols.